What is an intrauterine device (IUD)?

 - Have heavy, painful periods.
 Progestin IUDs can make your periods lighter and less painful.

 - IUDs are very safe and effective.
-Less than 1 in every 100 women who use these devices get pregnant during the first year of using them.
+Less than 1 in every 100 people get pregnant during the first year using them.

 - You do not need to take birth control daily.

 - Few side effects.
-Most of the hormone stays in the uterus.
+Nearly all the hormone stays in the uterus.

 - It does not have estrogen.

-- If you use an IUD for many years, it can cost less over time than many other types of birth control.
+- If you use an IUD for many years, it can cost less than many other types of birth control over time.
+This is because there are no costs after it is put in.

-- For women with heavy periods, bleeding may be reduced.
-Most people have an 80% reduction in bleeding as early as 3 months and a 90% reduction at 6 months.
+- For people with heavy periods, bleeding may lessen.
+Most people have an 80% reduction in bleeding in the first 3 months.
+Most people have a 90% reduction at 6 months.

 - Very rarely the IUD will come out by itself (expulsion).